hanaalsayed/stitchlate/README.md

 [nathantspencer/DMC-ColorCodes](https://github.com/nathantspencer/DMC-ColorCodes),
 which scrapes hex approximations from DMC's published color list.
 That repo has no license file, so it's credited here rather than claimed.
-Any CSV with a thread code column and either hex or r/g/b columns will work instead — see `--palette` below.
+Any CSV with a thread code column and either hex or r/g/b columns will work instead.

 Thread codes and color names are DMC trademarks.
 This project is not affiliated with DMC.